-6.6.1.
-Evaluators of solicitations must certify no conflict of interest, including financial or personal, with any vendor or vendor representative in the evaluation of the specific solicitation.
-During the evaluation of solicitations in excess of \$25,000, evaluators shall not contact vendors, except through the Purchasing Division buyer or with his/her consent.
-No spending unit personnel shall have any communication concerning the particular solicitation, bid, evaluation or award with any vendors during the solicitation, bid, evaluation or award periods except through the Purchasing Division buyer or with his/her consent.
+Evaluators of bids, proposals or solicitations must certify that no conflict of interest exists, including financial or personal, with any vendor or vendor representative in the evaluation of the specific solicitation.
+During the evaluation of bids, proposals or solicitations in excess of \$25,000, evaluators may not contact vendors, except through the Purchasing Division buyer or with his/her consent.
+No spending unit personnel may have any communication concerning the particular solicitation, bid, evaluation or award with any vendor during the solicitation, bid, evaluation or award periods except through the Purchasing Division buyer or with his/her consent.